CLI

 Overview

 The Tinfoil CLI provides a command-line interface for making verified HTTP requests to Tinfoil enclaves and validating attestation documents.
-It supports all major AI inference operations including chat completions, audio transcription, and text embeddings.
+It supports all major AI inference operations including chat completions, audio transcription, and text embeddings through a unified inference proxy.

 Installation